Spain to shake up state railways, allow competition

-MADRID (Reuters) - Spain will open up passenger rail networks to private operators by July 2013 and shake up its loss-making national railway companies, the government said on Friday, in a move that could pave the way for eventual privatizations.
+MADRID, July 20 (Reuters) - Spain will open up passenger rail networks to private operators by July 2013 and shake up its loss-making national railway companies, the government said on Friday, in a move that could pave the way for eventual privatisations.

 Main operator Renfe and two other state railway companies will be restructured to tackle inefficiencies and stem losses, Spain’s minister for development, Ana Pastor, said.